 Caring for diamond jewelry - dishwashing soap and a toothbrush

-13. Do Black Diamonds Look Good as Jewelry?
+16. Do Black Diamonds Look Good as Jewelry?

 Black diamonds look wonderful on jewelry, and have been seen as the glowing centerpiece of jewelry for both men and women, from cufflinks to engagement rings, wedding bands, bracelets and necklaces.
 Like all diamonds, you are most likely to see, appreciate, and enjoy your diamonds when they are set in a piece of jewelry for you to enjoy, and there is absolutely no risk to the health of your diamond if you wear it and use it.
 For this reason, many people let themselves fall in love with a specific diamond and set it into a piece of jewelry so that they can fully enjoy their purchase to the greatest extent possible.
 Whether it is to celebrate a special occasion or something that you bought just because, a diamond is a beautiful gesture of eternity, heritage, and love and we encourage you to enjoy it forever.

-14. Can I Wear a Black Diamond as My Engagement Ring?
+17. Can I Wear a Black Diamond as My Engagement Ring?

 You most certainly can wear a black diamond as your engagement ring!
 The concept of colorless diamond engagement rings was popularized by the De Beers diamond corporation in the 1940s.
 However, before this and in the decades since them, many brides chose from a variety of center stones for their engagement ring, including gemstones and, color diamonds, and center stones with color.
+That most definitely includes black diamond engagement rings.
 What has always been the case is that a bride chooses the engagement ring that best suits her personal style and taste, no matter what that style choice may be.
 The important thing to remember is that you should love your ring, since you will be wearing it every single day for the rest of your life, and potentially passing it down to future generations as a treasured memeory and keepsake.
 Since it is yours to commemorate you love, choose the ring that you want the most, regardless of the advice you may receive or what is common.

-Do black diamonds sound interesting?
+So, do black diamonds sound interesting?
 Have a look at some of our amazing black diamond jewelry.

 Contributor: Benji Margolese